vectorgrp/sil-kit/docs/configuration/middleware-configuration.rst

    * - Port
      - The base port to be used by participants when connecting to the IbRegistry.
-       By default, the registry is expected to listen on port 8500 + *IbDomainId*.
+       By default, the registry is expected to listen on port 8500.

    * - Logging
      - Optional :ref:`Logger configuration<sec:cfg-participant-logger>` for the logger used by the registry.